 How does belief heterogeneity affect aggregate outcomes?
-Although multiple forms of heterogeneity and inequality have been brought to the forefront of macroeconomic research, relatively less attention has been given to the impact of belief heterogeneity.
+Despite having introduced multiple forms of heterogeneity into macroeconomics models, the literature has given relatively less attention to the impact of belief heterogeneity.
 In part, this is a consequence of the fact that the bedrock of modern macroeconomics is the full-information and rational expectations (FIRE) assumption, which implies that everyone shares the same beliefs and so eliminates any chance for disagreement.
 However, given the central importance of beliefs, understanding the sources and aggregate implications of this form of heterogeneity is crucial.
 In this paper, I study the impact of disagreement on aggregate demand, the transmission of macroeconomic shocks, and the efficacy of fiscal policy.
 I focus on aggregate demand because it has a central role in the macroeconomic transmission of shocks (see Remark 2 for a discussion).

-2Mankiw, Reis, and Wolfers (2003) emphasize that disagreement in inflation forecasts among households is much higher than for professional forecasters.
+&lt;sup>2Mankiw, Reis, and Wolfers (2003) emphasize that disagreement in inflation forecasts among households is much higher than for professional forecasters.

-The main findings in this paper are that (1) belief disagreement serves as a propagation mechanism which can substantially amplify business-cycle shocks and (2) the presence of belief disagreement implies that the composition of government spending affects the spending multiplier.
+The main findings in this paper are that (1) belief disagreement serves as a propagation mechanism which can substantially amplify business-cycle shocks and (2) the presence of belief disagreement implies that the sectoral composition of government spending affects the spending multiplier.
 I establish these results by considering a stylized New Keynesian model and empirical evidence.
 For quantification purposes, I then develop a Heterogeneous Agent New Keynesian (HANK) framework that embeds various forms of heterogeneity.